 - Your Visit

 - Research & Innovation

-We hope that our collaboration with St. Mary’s will inform us about how to better serve mothers who need this screening.
-The effort has the capacity to be scaled to other interventions that might increase access to care lower costs of care, improved quality of care and improve patient outcomes.
+Our collaboration with St. Mary's Medical Center informs us on how to better serve expectant mothers and their unborn babies all over Colorado.
+Our telemedicine program has the capacity to be scaled to other interventions and specialties that could increase access to care, lower costs and improve quality of care.